-In addition to the ESLT, there are ten other Management committees which are to oversee the operations of SLIDAC, namely the:
+In addition to the ESLT, there are seven other Management committees which are to oversee the operations of SLIDAC, namely the:

 - ERMC It derives its authority from the Board, which is delegated to the CEO, and ultimately reports to the CEO.
 The scope of the ERMC covers SLIDAC's International Bond business in the UK, its Irish Domestic business and its German Branch (including Austrian business).
 The ERMC considers and has responsibility for all strategic, financial, operational and regulatory risks and conflicts of interest arising from the current and proposed activities of SLIDAC's business.
-The Committee considers conduct risk and receives and relies on reporting from the Operational & Conduct Risk Committees in that regard; - Country Leadership Teams They exist in both Ireland and Germany and have responsibility for the day-to-day delivery of local level reporting and inputs required by the ESLT.
-The Teams derive their authority from and ultimately report to the CEO, with a direct reporting line to the ESLT; - Investment and Credit Committee The overarching responsibility of the Committee is to support the SLIDAC ESLT in delivering effective management of credit and investment risks.
-Individual members of the Committee are accountable for the provision of appropriate input; - Partial Internal Model (PIM) Committee The role of which is to support the European Senior Leadership Team in reviewing all aspects of the Partial Internal Model.
-The Committee provides assurance to the Model Governance Committee (and to the SLIDAC Board, if the Model Governance Committee deem appropriate) on the ongoing Appropriateness and Reasonableness of the Partial Internal Model; - Operational & Conduct Risk Committees They are established in both Ireland and Germany.
-The Committees are sub Committees of the SLIDAC ERMC.
-The scope of the Committees covers operational and conduct risks concerning the Irish and the German & Austrian businesses.
+The Committee considers conduct risk and receives and relies on reporting from the Operational & Conduct Risk Committees in that regard; - Investment and Credit Committee The overarching responsibility of the Committee is to support the SLIDAC ESLT in delivering effective management of credit and investment risks.
+Individual members of the Committee are accountable for the provision of appropriate input; - Partial Internal Model Committee The role of which is to support the European Senior Leadership Team in reviewing all aspects of the Partial Internal Model.
+The Committee provides assurance to the Model Governance Committee (and to the SLIDAC Board, if the Model Governance Committee deem appropriate) on the ongoing Appropriateness and Reasonableness of the Partial Internal Model; - Operational & Conduct Risk Committee A sub Committee of the SLIDAC ERMC, whose scope covers operational and conduct risks concerning the business.
 Compliance and Financial Crime matters are in scope as well.
-All significant risk and control issues are reported via the risk dashboard/ Views on Risk and Compliance Report to the SLIDAC ERMC (one for Ireland and one for Germany & Austria); - Reinsurance Business Committee It exists in the context of the intra-group reinsurance arrangements between SLAL and SLIDAC, to provide a mechanism through which both parties may communicate with each other and obtain and consider information in relation to the reinsured business, to facilitate the running of the operational processes associated with the reinsurance and to oversee significant claims and the acceptability of pricing of new business; - Product Oversight Governance Committee It is responsible for maintaining oversight of Product Governance for all SLIDAC Propositions in order to prevent and mitigate customer detriment and embed the delivery of fair outcomes for all customers.
-The aim is to ensure that the interests of our customers are taken into consideration throughout the life cycle of products, including the process of designing and - · manufacturing the product, bringing it to the market, monitoring the product once it has been distributed and exiting the product if applicable; - Customer Incident Management Committee The purpose of the Committee is to identify and oversee improvements to customer experience and outcomes, in line with customer strategies and propositions and to fully understand, make decisions and challenge actions in relation to the management of conduct and customer risk across the SLIDAC Irish & UK, and German & Austrian businesses in line with established risk appetites: - Regulatory Change Forum (for Ireland) The purpose of the Forum is to oversee that all regulatory change impacting the SLIDAC business is actively assessed and appropriately implemented; and. - The Product Pricing and Profitability Committee (PPPC) is a management committee whose purpose is to be responsible for the pricing of SLIDAC products in all markets; actively consider where profitability targets are conflicting with market competitiveness for new business and recommend remedial action where appropriate; provide commercial review and challenge to the development of new products or - amendments to existing products; and be responsible for the monitoring of appropriate MI in relation to new business pricing and profitability of existing business.
+All significant risk and control issues are reported via the risk dashboard / Views on Risk and Compliance Report to the SLIDAC ERMC; - Reinsurance Business Committee It exists in the context of the intra-group reinsurance arrangements between PLL and SLIDAC, to provide a mechanism through which both parties may communicate with each other and obtain and consider information in relation to the reinsured business, to facilitate the running of the operational processes associated with the reinsurance and to oversee significant claims and the acceptability of pricing of new business; - Product Oversight Governance Committee It is responsible for maintaining oversight of Product Governance for all SLIDAC Propositions in order to prevent and mitigate customer detriment and embed the delivery of fair outcomes for all customers.
+The aim is to ensure that the interests of our customers are taken into consideration throughout the life cycle of products, including the process of designing and manufacturing the product, bringing it to the market, monitoring the product once it has been distributed and exiting the product if applicable; - The Product Pricing and Profitability Committee (PPPC) is a management committee whose purpose is to be responsible for the pricing of SLIDAC products in all markets; actively consider where profitability targets are conflicting with market competitiveness for new business and recommend remedial action where appropriate; provide commercial review and challenge to the development of new products or amendments to existing products; and be responsible for the monitoring of appropriate MI in relation to new business pricing and profitability of existing business.